 Focus groups bring together a group of people with the explicit purpose of discussing a topic or phenomenon and are a more common method of generating qualitative data.
 Focus groups have the advantage of creating safe peer environments, where participants can respond to and elaborate on each other's views.
-It is an effective way of accessing a diversity of responses (Kitzinger, 1994), which means they are useful tools to explore collective phenomena.
+It is an effective way of accessing a diversity of responses31, which means they are useful tools to explore collective phenomena.

-The approach taken to focus groups recognises group interviews as purposeful conversations (Collins, 1998): The interview is understood as a process in which both interviewer and interviewees actively participate and negotiate meanings through questioning, narrating and discussing defined topics.
-There is, however, a possibility of peer pressure and some people are unwilling to share personal issues with a group
+The approach taken to focus groups recognises group interviews as purposeful conversations32: The interview is understood as a process in which both interviewer and interviewees actively participate and negotiate meanings through questioning, narrating and discussing defined topics.
+There is, however, a possibility of peer pressure and some people are unwilling to share personal issues with a group32.
+However, the topics for discussion were not of a sensitive nature and concentrated on what people thought of different foods and food practices.